 Rather than thinking of social media as a checklist item, B2B companies need to dig deeper into social channels and look for innovative ways to get results by finding relevant communities.
 Even if you have a robust social media program, it’s important to remember that this is an evolving process.
 For instance, your 2014 Facebook strategy shouldn’t look like your 2013 one and 2015 will be another year of change.

 What other misconceptions do you believe are out there about social media in B2B?
 Do you agree with our reasons?
-Respond in the comments below.
+Contact us today.